akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 ![Use default value when empty](../img/TailoredExport_Operation_UseDefaultValueWhenEmpty.png)
 * `Selection`: Select the format of the value you want to export.
 For instance, you can select the label or the code, the separator and more...
 ![Selection](../img/TailoredExport_Operation_Selection.png)
-* `Concatenate`: Concatenate different sources by displaying up to 4 per column. <!-- Click on `Add text` to add more details and create a separation between sources.-->
+* `Concatenate`: Concatenate different sources by displaying up to 4 per column.
+Click on `Add text` to add more details and create a separation between sources.
 ![Concatenate](../img/TailoredExport_Operation_Concatenate.gif)

 <!--